-16 A binding OEL can be adopted by the decision makers in the 'ordinary legislative procedure' under the Carcinogens and Mutagens Directive, see Section A.8-17.1.1.

-- 1 assessment factors, default assessment factors should be applied.
-Although very often - 2 necessary to rely upon, the default assessment factors represent a fall back position rather - 3 than the starting point".
-Detailed information on default assessment factors is available in - 4 Section R.8.4.3 and further reported in Table R.8-6 of this guidance. - 5 In the Joint Task Force Report (2017a) it is concluded "where possible, default AF values - 6 should be replaced with chemical specific data; the justification of the AFs [...] should be as - 7 transparent and consistent as possible". - 8 For consistency, the term 'assessment factor' (AF) is used in this document.
-This term - 9 covers the 'adjustment factors', 'variability factors' and 'uncertainty factors' of SCOEL (2017) - and the 'assessment factors' of Section R.8.4.3 of this guidance.
-The selection of the PoD, its - adjustment to the worker's situation and the application of AFs (specifying the factors used for - adjustment, uncertainty and variability) have to be transparently reported and should take into - account all relevant information (including potential uncertainties) on the substance.
-Chemical - specific data, including an evaluation of the size and quality of the data set, should always be - 15 considered first when deciding on AFs.
+In the JTF Report (2017a) it is concluded "where possible, default AF values should be replaced with chemical specific data; the justification of the AFs [...] should be as transparent and consistent as possible".

+For consistency, the term 'assessment factor' (AF) is used in this document.
+This term covers the 'adjustment factors', 'variability factors' and 'uncertainty factors' of SCOEL (2017) and the 'assessment factors' of Section R.8.4.3 of this guidance.
+The selection of the PoD, its adjustment to the worker's situation and the application of AFs (specifying the factors used for adjustment, uncertainty and variability) have to be transparently reported and should take into account all relevant information (including potential uncertainties) on the substance.
+Chemical specific data, including an evaluation of the size and quality of the data set, should always be considered first when deciding on AFs.
 Default AFs should only be used as a last option.
-The - selection of PoD should include consideration, and if necessary adjustment, of the relevant - 17 exposure metric. - 18 Where a MoA-based threshold can be confidently established for a carcinogen, the resulting - recommendation for an OEL sets a level of exposure where it is assumed that there will be no - 20 expectation of a relevant residual cancer risk.
-In practice the level of confidence will vary case- - 21 by-case and although a carcinogen may have one or more MoA-based thresholds, it does not - 22 necessarily mean that the indicated level is absolutely safe some uncertainties with regards - 23 to residual cancer risk may remain. - 24 In all cases the remaining uncertainties need to be clearly described, including the uncertainty - 25 surrounding the identification of a MoA threshold and the uncertainty in identifying the PoD.
-In - 26 some cases, especially for the second type of uncertainty, the remaining uncertainties may - 27 lead to the application of an assessment factor (See JTF 2017b, chapter 5.3 and 5.4). - 28 It is recommended to express OELs in units of mg/m3, providing the equivalent ppm-expressed - 29 values in brackets for gases and vapours.
-It is also useful to include conversion factors to - 30 translate between mg/m3 and ppm.
-OELs can also be expressed in other units, e.g., fibres/ml - or particles/ml.
-The OEL should be rounded to a value taking into account the uncertainties in - 32 deriving and measuring the OEL.
-Where relevant (e.g. to protect from different types of effects - 33 due to the size of inhaled particles and their location in the respiratory tract), the OEL should - 34 be defined as corresponding to the respirable, thoracic and/or inhalable fractions as defined by - 35 EN 481.
+The selection of PoD should include consideration, and if necessary adjustment, of the relevant exposure metric.

+Where a MoA-based threshold can be confidently established for a carcinogen, the resulting recommendation for an OEL sets a level of exposure where it is assumed that there will be no expectation of a relevant residual cancer risk.
+In practice the level of confidence will vary case-by-case and although a carcinogen may have one or more MoA-based thresholds, it does not necessarily mean that the indicated level is absolutely safe - some uncertainties with regards to residual cancer risk may remain.

+In all cases the remaining uncertainties need to be clearly described, including the uncertainty surrounding the identification of a MoA threshold and the uncertainty in identifying the PoD.
+In some cases, especially for the second type of uncertainty, the remaining uncertainties may lead to the application of an assessment factor (see JTF 2017b, Chapters 5.3 and 5.4).

+It is recommended to express OELs in units of mg/m3, providing the equivalent ppm-expressed values in brackets for gases and vapours.
+It is also useful to include conversion factors to translate between mg/m3 and ppm.
+OELs can also be expressed in other units, for example, fibres/ml or particles/ml.
+The OEL should be rounded to a value taking into account the uncertainties in deriving and measuring the OEL.
+Where relevant (e.g. to protect from different types of effects due to the size of inhaled particles and their location in the respiratory tract), the OEL should be defined as corresponding to the respirable, thoracic and/or inhalable fractions as defined by EN 481.